lillallol/temp/README.md

 > invested a lot of time and energy into learning this thing, which turns out is
 > becoming irrelevant.
 And that’s a tough thing.
 And if you’re a consultant,
 > it’s even harder, because you’ve established a standing in the community that
-> you have clients because this stuff and this stuff is no longer the thing.
-And
+> you have clients because this stuff, and this stuff is no longer the thing.
-> so, a lot of them took this really, really hard.
+> And so, a lot of them took this really, really hard.
 >
 > _Douglas Crockford creator of JSON_\[[link](https://corecursive.com/json-vs-xml-douglas-crockford/)\]